Simulation of PCR tire stiffness using high-strength steel cord reinforcement

 Reinforcement – developments in performance, sustainability, materials and manufacturing

 The tire industry is making increasingly higher demands for low-weight and low-rolling-resistance tires to meet performance and sustainability goals.
 The application of high-strength steel cord has seen strong growth to meet these requirements.
 When switching to the higher-strength (UT or even MT) steel cord, with the reduction of steel weight and thinner ply gauge, whether the tire stiffness is compromised remains a question.
 In this study, finite element simulation has been carried out to look into the effect on stiffness of the change to higher-tensile class steel cord.
 At first, the simulation is done on the belt ply package.
-Then the cornering stiffness of a PCR tire using HT, UT and MT ply packages is simulated with a benchmark tire model.
-The results show that adequate tire stiffness can be realized by optimizing steel cord architecture for lower-weight tires using higher-strength steel cord.
+Then the cornering stiffness of a PCR tire using ST and MT ply packages is simulated with a benchmark tire model.
+The results show that optimum tire stiffness can be retained by optimizing steel cord architecture for lower-weight tires using higher-strength steel cord.

-Higher-tensile steelcord (UT/MT) meets the requirements of low-weight, low-rolling-resistance, low-emission tires.
+- Higher-tensile steelcord (UT/MT) meets the requirements of low-weight, low-rolling-resistance, low-emission tires.

-With weight reduction of steelcord reinforcement, the question remains whether the stiffness of the tire will be compromised.
+- With weight reduction of steelcord reinforcement, the question remains whether the stiffness of the tire will be compromised.

-Finite element simulation has been done on ply package and tire models to study this topic.
+- Finite element simulation has been done on ply package and tire models to study this topic.

-The results show that adequate ply package and tire stiffness can be obtained by optimized steelcord and ply design.
+- The results show that adequate ply package and tire stiffness can be obtained by optimized steelcord and ply design.